jgiuffrida/dnd/stranger.md

     - complex baking
   - Romance novel
     - Goblin princess, rescued by a half-orc sailor.
-  - Broke gets left alone with Toilyn, gets nervous and leaves her on the 3rd floor
+  - Broke gets left alone with Toilynn, gets nervous and leaves her on the 3rd floor

 - Fourth Floor
   - Friendly guard helps Cane with the looking glass
   - Cane saw some ruins
   - I should get an ale
   - Contemplated where the animals came from
-  - Gave up on waiting for the others to come down, fed mouse some cheese and slept as far away from Toilyn as possible
+  - Gave up on waiting for the others to come down, fed mouse some cheese and slept as far away from Toilynn as possible

 # Session 2